Sixth & I Historic Synagogue

 Jewish synagogue in Washington, D.C.

-The Sixth & I Historic Synagogue is a non-denominational, non-membership, non-traditional Jewish congregation and synagogue located at the corner of Sixth Street and I Street, NW in the Chinatown neighborhood of Washington, D.C.
+The Sixth & I Historic Synagogue is a non-denominational, non-membership, and non-traditional Jewish congregation and synagogue located at the corner of Sixth Street and I Street, NW in the Chinatown neighborhood of Washington, D.C..
 It is one of the oldest synagogues in the city.
 In addition to hosting religious services for different Jewish denominations, the synagogue hosts many lectures, concerts, and art exhibitions for the general public.

-The venue's sanctuary seats 750 people, split between two levels, and its social hall can accommodate up to 250 people.
+The venue's sanctuary seats 750 people across two levels, and its social hall can accommodate up to 250 people.
 Two multi-purpose rooms each seat up to 75 people.

 History

-The building was constructed by the Adas Israel Congregation and dedicated on January 8, 1908, near what was then the main commercial district in town and the center of the Jewish community in Washington.
-In 1951 the congregation moved to a new building on Connecticut Avenue and sold its building on the corner of 6th and I Streets, NW to the Turner Memorial A.M.E.
+The building was constructed by the Adas Israel congregation and dedicated on January 8, 1908, near what was then the main commercial district in town and the center of the Jewish community in Washington.
+In 1951 the congregation moved to a new building on Connecticut Avenue and sold its building on the corner of 6th and I Streets, northwest of the Turner Memorial A.M.E.
 Church.
 The church in turn moved to Hyattsville, Maryland, fifty years later.